Banner picture: Creag an Amalaidh and The Mound from Cnoc Odhar

 A short distance further up the ridge, I came to what I assume is some kind of communications transmitter.
 There was a good path heading out to this installation, which looking at Google earth seems to head out from the Cambusmore - Achinael track, though I did not see where during my ascent.
 I need to do some further reconnaissance, as this would probably provide the best approach to Creag an Amalaidh.
 The west ridge provides the best view of Loch Fleet and The Mound, but hacking one's way through the vegetation is not fun at all!

-From the west ridge looking towards Beinn Lunndaidh/Bheinn Bhraggie and The Mound (the name given to the embankment across Loch Fleet).
+From the east ridge looking towards Beinn Lunndaidh/Bheinn Bhraggie and The Mound (the name given to the embankment across Loch Fleet).

 It is always good to do a "to show I was here" selfie!
 The summit cairn and Loch Fleet visible behind my left shoulder.